 One thing to remember is that although workers behave like a standard OWLIM-SE instance, worker nodes need to expose a cluster management end-point (when necessary) using a port number that is given by the Tomcat port number plus 10, i.e. usually 8080 + 10 = 8090.
 You must make sure that no other software is listening on this port number.

-Installation of worker nodes precedes exactly the same as when installing OWLIM-SE using the Sesame HTTP server, see the OWLIM-SE installation section.
+Installation of worker nodes proceeds exactly the same as when installing OWLIM-SE using the Sesame HTTP server, see the OWLIM-SE installation section.
 However, there are several important differences:

 At this point the master node is running, but the cluster it manages has no attached worker nodes.